Please read this entire reading for 4.07 and answer the IKE questions.

 While energy is transferred very inefficiently up a food chain, chemical toxins in the eaten organisms are incorporated into the consumer.
 Consumers eat many prey and retain all the toxins in those prey, accumulating higher toxin concentrations with each trophic position, a phenomenon called biomagnification.

 What happens to a protein molecule in a plant seed that the squirrel consumes?
 Energy flows but matter cycles, meaning that matter is not lost the way that energy can leave the system as heat.
 Instead, matter is retained in some form in the ecosystem.
-Matter is stored in “compartments” such as carbon stored in rock, plants, the ocean, and the atmosphere, while the movement of matter between compartments is called “flux.”
-Carbon fluxes because of respiration, photosynthesis, decomposition, and burning.Carbon, shown here, moves around when organisms—which contain carbon—eat or die.
-Carbon cycles quickly through organisms but very slowly in the environment, often staying in rocks for millennia.
-Until recently, scientists didn’t know where some of the carbon on earth was stored, but current evidence shows that more carbon is tied up in tropical forests than we had previously realized.
-So, tropical forests are the missing “carbon sink” or compartment.
-Tropical forests are being removed at a high rate to grow more lucrative if short term crops, which could add an additional disruption to the carbon cycle.
+Matter is stored in compartments such as carbon stored in rock, plants, the ocean, and the atmosphere, while the movement of matter between compartments is called flux.
+Carbon fluxes because of respiration, photosynthesis, decomposition, and burning.In the diagram above, carbon moves around when living (carbon-based) organisms eat or die.
+Carbon cycles quickly through organisms but cycles very slowly through the environment.
+In fact, carbon in rock, which is the largest carbon compartment on earth, often stays in the rock for millennia.
+Because the carbon in rock is unavailable for use, buried deep in the earth, rock is called a “carbon sink.”
+Until recently, scientists could not account for all of the carbon that should be on earth.
+Current evidence shows that more carbon is tied up in tropical forests than we had previously realized.
+So, tropical forests are the missing “carbon sink.”

 Summing the fluxes of carbon moving into and out of the atmosphere, we can see that the fluxes are just over 200 Gt/y, while the atmosphere contains 750 Gt of carbon.
 Therefore, the residence time of carbon in the atmosphere is 750 Gt/200 Gt•y^-1, or 3-4 years.
 More interestingly, the actual flux into the atmosphere is 217 by these data, a little higher than the 214 leaving the atmosphere.

-- How could changes to carbon usage reverse the trend of more carbon being added to the atmosphere than is being removed?
+- How could changes to carbon usage reverse the current anthropogenic trend of more carbon being added to the atmosphere than is being removed?

-The annual global pattern of C in the atmosphere (mostly in the form of CO2) is recorded at the Mauna Loa observatory in Hawaii.
+The annual global pattern of carbon in the atmosphere (mostly in the form of CO2) is recorded at the Mauna Loa observatory in Hawaii.

 The trend is for increase in CO2 over time—dramatic increase.
 However, within each year the global atmospheric carbon cycles with a steady pattern (see yellow inset) that represents the global terrestrial photosynthesis, which occurs largely during the northern hemisphere during summer and fall, when photosynthesis reduces atmospheric CO2.